This page contains affiliate links. Please read our disclosure for more info.

 But one of the best things about hiking is the satisfaction you feel when it’s over as with aching limbs you relax and reward yourself for a challenge overcome with tacos, beer, and Guanajuato’s excellent street ice-cream.

 Our favourite activity in Guanajuato was walking, both through the centre’s streets and the hills outside it.
 We didn’t visit many of the tourist attractions but there are a couple of art galleries we recommend:

-- Casa Diego Rivera—While you need to go to Mexico City to see Rivera’s famous murals the house where he was born is worth a visit and it’s only 20 pesos.
+- Casa Diego Rivera—While you need to go to Mexico City to see Rivera’s famous murals, the house where he was born is worth a visit and it’s only 25 pesos.
 It contains some of Rivera’s early works so you can see the development of his style, as well as a gallery for contemporary artists.
 Positos No 47, closed Mondays.

-- Habibi Falafel—We loved the falafel wraps (with chipotle sauce for a Mexican twist) and you can also get mixed plates of falafel, hummus, tabbouleh, and vine leaves.
-Sostenes Rocha 18 C
+For a break from Mexican, we loved the falafel wraps (with chipotle sauce for a Mexican twist) at vegetarian Habibti Falafel (Sostenes Rocha 18 C) and you can also get mixed plates of falafel, hummus, tabbouleh, and vine leaves.

 How to Get to Guanajuato

-Guanajuato has been called the most beautiful city in Mexico.
-We haven’t explored the country enough to comment on whether that’s true, but it definitely is the most attractive city we visited—for its colourful buildings, tree-lined streets, lovely plazas, and easy escape to the mountains, as much as for its architecture.
+Guanajuato has been called the most beautiful city in Mexico and it’s definitely the most attractive city we’ve visited with its colourful buildings, tree-lined streets, lovely plazas, and easy escape to the mountains.